 Immediately after the end of this assignment in 1967, NBC International sent Bower to Saigon, Vietnam, where he stayed for two years, working with the television and radio services.
-His wife lived in Bangkok, Thailand, because of safety concerns, visiting him periodically.
+Jean Bower lived in Bangkok, Thailand, because of safety concerns, visiting him periodically.
 While he was there, Bower received the Psychological Warfare Medal of Honor from the South Vietnamese government.

 In 1974, the International Executive Service Corporation of New York City arranged for Bower to help the Iranian government evaluate its television and radio programming.
 He spent approximately three months assessing the National Iranian Radio-Television System.

 During his career, Bower received many accolades.
 New York radio columnists voted him Best Announcer for two years (1930-1932).
 He was made an honorary member of Rho Tau Sigma, a professional fraternity, for his work in collegiate broadcasting.
 He was a member of the Lamb's Club, one of the oldest theatrical clubs in the world, and contributor to their newsletter, The Lamb's Script.
 Bower was also the first president of the American Guild of Radio Announcers and Producers, and a past director of the Radio and Television Director's Guild.